wilsonify/wilsonify.github.io/content/recipes/SHREDDED CARROT AND APPLE MUFFINS178.md

 ## Ingredients
 * lemon juice
 * 1 tsp vanilla extract
-* 1/2 cup nuts like walnuts or almonds (optional as fuck)
+* 1/2 cup nuts like walnuts or almonds (optional as  )

 ## Instructions
-1 Heat your oven to 375°F. Grab a muffin tin and grease that fucker up or throw in some
+1 Heat your oven to 375°F. Grab a muffin tin and grease that  er up or throw in some

 muffin liners.